One dead, officer wounded after shooting in Salt Lake City

 Salt Lake City police said three officers were dispatched to the report of a psychiatric problem around 1:30 p.m.

 SLCPD Sgt.
 Brandon Shearer said while the officers were there conducting the investigation, shots were fired.
 One officer was shot and was taken to the hospital.
-Sgt.
-Shearer reported his condition as “stable.”
+He was released later in the evening in good condition, police said.

 Another person was shot, and they died at the scene.